-The annual direct costs of childhood obesity in the United States as of 2016 are an estimated \$14.3 billion [18; 19; 112].
-The total economic effects of obesity may be two to three times this figure, when impaired quality of life, reduced longevity, and other costs outside the medical care system (e.g., lost work days, reduced work performance) are considered [4; 20; 21].
-Globally, obesity and obesity-related diseases cost \$990 billion per year, more than 13% of all healthcare expenditure [11].
-These economic burdens are born most heavily by overweight/obese individuals, but also by the general public through higher public and private health insurance costs, diminished employee productivity, and reduced public revenue [22; 23].
-As today's children-heavier than any generation in history-reach adulthood, these tangible and intangible costs will escalate [11; 21].
+The annual direct costs of childhood obesity in the United States as of 2016 are an estimated \$14.3 billion [7; 21; 22].
+The total economic effects of obesity may be two to three times this figure, when impaired quality of life, reduced longevity, and other costs outside the medical care system (e.g., lost work days, reduced work performance) are considered [8; 23; 24].
+A systematic review and meta-analysis found that, in 2022 U.S. dollars, the annual total medical costs of childhood obesity and overweight were \$237.55 per child.
+Overweight and obesity also caused a per child increase of \$56.52 in nonhospital healthcare expenditures, \$14.27 for outpatient visits, \$46.38 for medications, and \$1,975.06 for hospitalizations.
+Combined annual direct and indirect costs are projected to be \$62.6 billion by 2050 [25].
+Globally, obesity and obesity-related diseases (among adults and children) cost \$990 billion per year, more than 13% of all healthcare expenditure [5].
+These economic burdens are born most heavily by overweight/obese individuals, but also by the general public through higher public and private health insurance costs, diminished employee productivity, and reduced public revenue [26; 27].
+As today's children-heavier than any generation in history-reach adulthood, these tangible and intangible costs will escalate [5; 24].

-Health insurance expenditures for treating obesityrelated diagnoses, including hypertension, type 2 diabetes, and cardiovascular disease, amount to 43% percent of the total annual amount paid, an estimated \$75 billion to \$149.4 billion; approximately half of these expenditures were financed by Medicare and Medicaid [6; 24; 115; 117].
-In addition, children covered by Medicaid are nearly six times more likely to be treated for a diagnosis of obesity than children with private insurance due to the correlation between childhood obesity and lower socioeconomic status [25].
-While the current economic climate of the United States, and the world, is worrisome, investing some economic stimulus money into obesity prevention could produce potent short-term economic effects, while also taking action to protect society from the greatest threat to longterm well-being [21].
+Health insurance expenditures for treating obesityrelated diagnoses, including hypertension, type 2 diabetes, and cardiovascular disease, amount to 43% percent of the total annual amount paid, an estimated \$75 billion to \$149.4 billion; approximately half of these expenditures were financed by Medicare and Medicaid [10; 28; 29; 30].
+In addition, children covered by Medicaid are nearly six times more likely to be treated for a diagnosis of obesity than children with private insurance due to the correlation between childhood obesity and lower socioeconomic status [31].
+While the current economic climate of the United States, and the world, is worrisome, investing some economic stimulus money into obesity prevention could produce potent short-term economic effects, while also taking action to protect society from the greatest threat to longterm well-being [24].

-The incremental lifetime direct medical cost ranges from \$12,660 to \$19,630 greater for a 10 year old who is obese compared to a 10 year old of normal weight, and indirect medical costs range from \$6,441 to \$11,557 in adulthood for overweight and obese children [25; 118].
-As these children age, they will likely present earlier and with more severe obesity-related conditions than the current adult population, as their obesity will be of longer duration and potentially more extensive [6].
+The incremental lifetime direct medical cost ranges from \$12,660 to \$19,630 greater for a 10 year old who is obese compared to a 10 year old of normal weight, and indirect medical costs range from \$6,441 to \$11,557 in adulthood for overweight and obese children [31; 32].
+As these children age, they will likely present earlier and with more severe obesityrelated conditions than the current adult population, as their obesity will be of longer duration and potentially more extensive [10].

-After adjusting for population age and sex differences, average medical expenditures among people with diagnosed diabetes were 2.3 times higher than what expenditures would be in the absence of diabetes [27].
-Factoring in the additional costs of undiagnosed diabetes, prediabetes, and gestational diabetes brings the total cost of diabetes in the United States to \$327 billion (in 2017) [27].
+After adjusting for population age and sex differences, average medical expenditures among people with diagnosed diabetes were 2.3 times higher than what expenditures would be in the absence of diabetes [33].
+Factoring in the additional costs of undiagnosed diabetes, prediabetes, and gestational diabetes brings the total cost of diabetes in the United States to \$327 billion (in 2017) [33].

-Children with obesity experience greater rates of hospitalization and greater use of physician services for both privately insured and publicly insured groups [26].
-Between 2000 and 2009, the number of hospitalizations of children and youth 2 to 19 years of age for which obesity was listed as a diagnosis more than doubled, from 16,700 to 38,000 [116].
-It is important to note that children receiving Medicaid are less likely to visit a physician and more likely to enter the hospital than comparable children with private insurance [26].
+Children with obesity experience greater rates of hospitalization and greater use of physician services for both privately insured and publicly insured groups [34].
+Between 2000 and 2009, the number of hospitalizations of children and youth 2 to 19 years of age for which obesity was listed as a diagnosis more than doubled, from 16,700 to 38,000 [35].
+It is important to note that children receiving Medicaid are less likely to visit a physician and more likely to enter the hospital than comparable children with private insurance [34].